Your Ultimate Guide to

 To begin the holiday week, the city transforms Savannah into a veritable shamrock, turning all of the fountains green.
 The Forsyth Park Fountain hosts a celebratory event for the “greening,” which is held by the St. Patrick’s Day committee.
 Join in the fun at Forsyth Park for the Greening of the Fountain as the flowing clear waters become a sparkling emerald green.
 This annual tradition takes place on Friday, March 6th at noon.

 Tybee Island Irish Heritage Celebration Parade

-Tybee Island is hosting the first parade of the St. Paddy’s season on Saturday March 11 from 3 to 5 pm.
-Now in its 15th year, the annual Tybee Island Irish Heritage Celebration Parade is two hours of awesome jam-packed with music, marchers and so much more.
+Tybee Island is hosting the first parade of St. Patrick’s season on Saturday, March 14 from 3 to 5 pm.
+Now in its 18th year, the annual Tybee Island Irish Heritage Celebration Parade is two hours of awesome jam-packed with music, marchers and so much more.
 The family-friendly float fest starts at Tybee City Hall and travels down Butler Avenue to Tybrisa Street.
 Wear your brightest green garb and come ready to party at the parade!